 Have a Great Year!

 The more we work together to create a safe world, the better things will be for all.
 Let’s make this school year the best one yet!
-The blog for this month was a little shorter than normal this month; however, that does not make the information any less important.
+The blog for this month was a little shorter than normal; however, that does not make the information any less important.
 I will be sharing additional information and tips on all of my social media sites, so stay tuned!
 I hope that everyone has a great school year!
 Have fun and stay safe!